01 of 15

-Living rooms require three types of lighting: ambient, task and accent.
+Living rooms require three types of lighting: ambient, task, and accent.
 Ambient light provides a room with overall illumination, task lighting directs light to certain work zones, and accent lights highlight specific objects.
-But within those basic requirements are tons of options.
-Whether you want something fun like this room from Jonathan Adler, or something more subdued, there's a virtually endless supply of living room lighting ideas for every room.Continue to 2 of 15 below.
+But within those basic requirements are a world of options.
+Whether you want something fun like this room from Jonathan Adler, or something more subdued, there's a virtually endless supply of living room lighting ideas for every taste and setting.Continue to 2 of 15 below.

 02 of 15